 Marissa Pittman (20), a student leader at Dillard University, New Orleans, wants to ensure students have access to contraceptives.

 It’s not just Dillard.

-At Xavier Catholic School in New Orleans abortion and reproductive healthcare are rarely discussed publicly. [public health major Nina Giddens] added.
+New Orleans’ Catholic school Xavier does not discuss abortion or reproductive health very often. [public health major Nina Giddens] added.
 The university’s health center offers testing for sexually transmitted infections, according to its website, but Giddens said condoms and other contraceptives are more difficult to come by.
-A spokeswoman for the university confirmed that condoms and other contraceptives are not available in its health center.
+According to a spokesperson, condoms are not offered at the health centre.